nikkijuk/simple-flutter-bloc-counter/README.md

 # simple-flutter-bloc-counter

-Please note: none of this is not original work of mine, even if I have modified it for my purposes
+Please note: none of this is original work of mine, even if I have modified it for my purposes

 Thanks for [VGV](https://verygood.ventures/) for providing seed code